elliottd/GroundedTranslation/README.md

 Now run `THEANO_FLAGS=floatX=float32,device=gpu0 python train.py --dataset iaprtc12_ger --hidden_size=256 --source_vectors=iaprtc12_eng --run_string=fixed_seed-eng256mlm-ger256mlm` to train an English Vision-to-Language one-layer LSTM for `--epochs=50`, with `--optimiser=adam`, `--batch_size=100` instances, `--big_batch=10000` and `--l2reg=1e-8` weight regularisation.
 The hidden units have `--hidden_size=256` dimensions, with dropout parameters of `--dropin=0.5`, and an `--unk=3` threshold for pruning the word vocabulary.
 Training once again takes 500s/epoch on a Tesla K20X.

-This model should report a maximum BLEU4 of 13.05 on the val split, using a fixed seed of 1234.
-This represents a 1.28 BLEU point improvement over the German monolingual baseline.
+This model should report a maximum BLEU4 of 14.06 (PPLX 8.827) on the val split, using a fixed seed of 1234.
+This represents a 2.42 BLEU point improvement over the German monolingual baseline.

 References
 ---